‘Ultimate Marvel Vs. Capcom 3’ Hits Xbox One And PC In March, Gamestop Promotes Exclusive Selling Of Hard Copies [Video]

 Sony Playstation 4 gamers who love their fighting games are already enjoying the digital PS4 port of Ultimate Marvel vs. Capcom 3.
 Now Microsoft Xbox One and PC gamers won’t have to wait long as it was just announced the cross-over fighting game will be made available to them in March.
 On top of that, both Playstation 4 and Xbox One gamers might have the opportunity to purchase hard copies of the game instead of digital copies.

 According to a recent article written by Digital Trends, it reports that Ultimate Marvel vs. Capcom 3 will be making its way onto the Xbox One and PC this coming March.
 It is great news for fans of Capcom’s acclaimed cross-over title as they’ve been waiting to play the enhanced version too.
-As of now, only PlayStation 4 gamers are able to play Ultimate Marvel vs. Capcom 3 as it became available on the PlayStation Store the same day Marvel vs. Capcom Infinite was announced.
+As of now, only Playstation 4 gamers are able to play Ultimate Marvel vs. Capcom 3 as it became available on the Playstation Store the same day Marvel vs. Capcom Infinite was announced.

 For those who missed out the first time Ultimate Marvel vs. Capcom 3 came out on the last generation of console systems, the cross-over fighting game, which is technically an enhanced version of the original Marvel vs. Capcom 3: Fate of Two Worlds, featured 50 characters across the Marvel and Capcom universe.
 From the former, we had X-Men like Wolverine, Storm, and Phoenix, Avengers like Captain America, Iron Man, Thor, Hulk, and Hawkeye, Spider-Man, Doctor Strange, Dormammu, and many others.
 For the latter, we have Street Fighters like Ryu, Chun-li, and Viper, Dante, Trish, and Vergil from the Devil May Cry Series, Chris Redfield, Jill Valentine, and Albert Wesker from the Resident Evil Series, Spencer from Bionic Commando, Strider Hiryu from Strider, Zero from the Mega Man X Series, and many more.
 They all fight to save the world from a magnificent threat in the form of Galactus.